Drug Dealer to the Stars: Dr. Max Jacobson AKA Dr. Feelgood img_2609

 Kennedy had good reason to take many of the drugs.
 His spine began degenerating as a result of steroids taken for intestinal problems and early osteoporosis led to three fractured vertebrae.
 In private he hobbled on crutches or rocked in a rocking chair to get relief from back pain.

-He suffered severe bouts of diarrhoea and his doctors suspected that he had ulcerative colitis.
+He suffered severe bouts of diarrhea and his doctors suspected that he had ulcerative colitis.
 The drugs prescribed to ease this made him lose so much weight and strength that he was prescribed testosterone to rebuild his muscles.